anoma/nspec/docs/architecture-2/engines/index.juvix.md

 instance.
 For a more detailed explanation, please refer to the section on [[Engines in Anoma|Engine in Anoma's tutorial]].

-In this approach, we have structured Anoma around various _engine families_.
-Each of these families are then designed to perform a specific task within the system, such as handling a particular consensus operation, and consist of multiple **engine instances**.
+The Anoma Specification is articulated around various _engine families_.
+Each of these families are designed to perform specific tasks within the system, such as handling a particular consensus operation, and each family consists of multiple **engine instances**.
-While all engine instance initally share the same behavior and therefore purpose, each engine instance is different in their (local) state and their name, data part of the engine's execution environment.
+While all engine instance initally share the same behavior, each engine instance is different in their (local) state and their name, data part of the engine's execution environment, and therefore, their purpose.

 ## Local Environments